vibhakt/cynergy-endgame/WebDevTemplate.md

 ## Instructions to run the project

-This is optional you must provide if it happens to use anything untraditional
+This istional you must provide if it happens to use anything untraditional